 Cardiology Coffee: Best low acid coffee brand

 Why choose low acid coffee beans?
-The acid in coffee which is responsible for the rich, layered flavours can also, unfortunately, cause acid reflux and heartburn in some people.
+The acid in coffee which is responsible for the rich, layered flavors can also, unfortunately, cause acid reflux and heartburn in some people.

 However, there is good news.
 Thankfully, coffee producers identified the issue and began to create coffees with lower acidity, thereby eradicating the problems.
 Phew.

 That’s where Cardiology Coffee comes in.
-Their coffee is medium-dark roast, with all the flavour but much less of that irksome acid.
-Cardiology Coffee is a doctor-led company making great tasting organic coffee that’s healthy for your heart.
+Their coffee is medium-dark roast, with all the flavor but much less of that irksome acid.
+Cardiology Coffee is a doctor-led company making great-tasting organic coffee that’s healthy for your heart.

 100% Arabica beans, 100% certified organic and non-GMO, the blend is truly pure in both content and intent.
 The brand only uses beans that are free of pesticides, mold, mycotoxins, polycyclic aromatic hydrocarbons, and other contaminants.
-The result is a profound depth of flavour, with notes of honey, caramel and cocoa.
+The result is a profound depth of flavor, with notes of honey, caramel, and cocoa.
 Simply angelic.

-For being refreshingly kind to our bodies without sacrificing any flavour, we’ve rated Cardiology Coffee as the best low acid coffee brand.
+For being refreshingly kind to our bodies without sacrificing any flavor, we’ve rated Cardiology Coffee as the best low acid coffee brand.

 Fresh Roasted Coffee: Best Mexican coffee brand

-Their Organic Mexican Chiapas blend promises a mild, yet flavourful body with pear, brown sugar and nutty undertones.
-The careful roasting process brings the hidden flavours of the single-origin coffee bean to the surface, making for a complex, sophisticated flavour.
+Their Organic Mexican Chiapas blend promises a mild, yet flavourful body with pear, brown sugar, and nutty undertones.
+The careful roasting process brings the hidden flavors of the single-origin coffee bean to the surface, making for a complex, sophisticated flavor.

-This quality coffee brand scores very highly in the rich flavours and ethical principles.
+This quality coffee brand scores very highly in the rich flavors and ethical principles.
 Henceforth, we’ve rated Fresh Roasted Coffee as the best Mexican coffee on the market.